[an error occurred while processing this directive]

 Skyline Park

-The Achterbahn (#330) is an aging Schwarkzopf wild cat ride which looks like its days are numbered.
-It is one of the noisiest coasters I have ever been on, and though it rides smoothly enough it definitely needs a new coat of paint, and maybe some other maintenance too.
+The Achterbahn (#330) is an ageing Schwarzkopf wildcat ride which badly needed a new coat of paint.
+It also sounded like metal fatigue waiting to happen, though oddly enough it remained fairly smooth.
 Some other group members managed to get stuck in a car at one stage of the day, and the ride operator had to push it to the next drive tire, though no such problems were evident when we rode it.

-The last coaster in the park is really two side by side coasters.
-However, the park map refers to them as one, so I will do likewise; they are the Butterflies (#331).
-The Butterfly ride is built by Heege Freizeittechnik, and is very popular in Germany.
-It consists of a V-shaped track holding a single two seater car, which is towed to the top of one side and released to roll back and forth until the car stops again in the middle.
-The ride is operated by the rider and by one person outside it who presses the button to start it when all the harnesses are secure.
+The final coasters in the park are Butterfly (Left) (#331) and Butterfly (Right) (#332).
+Both were built by Heege Freizeittechnik, and have been duplicated at least fifty times in many other locations in Germany.
+The layout consists of a V-shaped track holding a single two seater car, which is towed to the top of one side and released to roll back and forth until the car stops again in the middle.
+The machine is self-operated; the person on board only needs someone outside the ride to press a button to start the ride once everything is locked in place.
 I took one ride on each of the tracks; the first was shuddering a little but the second was much smoother; perhaps the first had a loose wheel bearing or something?

 Legoland Deutschland

-After dinner, George, Andrew, and I did the Dschungel X-pedition flume ride.
+After eating several of us headed for the Dschungel X-pedition flume ride.
 The posted wait of thirty minutes turned out to be nearly an hour in reality, but we passed the time helping some of the Germans in the queue practice their English.
 Nobody could believe that we had hit so many parks in the last nine days, and to be completely honest it has become a blur to me too at this point; I'm glad I wrote diaries every night as I went along, as I honestly can't remember any of the earlier parks at the moment.
-Anyway, I digress; the flume itself was well worth the wait.
-This one featured two turntables and a backwards drop, which is completely hidden from the rest of the park so first time riders have no idea it is coming.
+The flume itself proved to be well worth the wait thanks to two turntables and a backwards drop.
+The latter took us completely by surprise, making a thrilling end to the day.

 2004